react-navigation/rfcs/text/0000-less-pushy-navigate.md

 In other words, this proposed change is the same as how `StackRouter` behaves if you specify a `key` to the `navigate` action but without requiring that the user specify a `key` to take advantage of the behavior.
 If no `key` is provided, `StackRouter` assumes the user just wants to either jump to the route by the given name if it exists in state already or push it if not.

+In addition to this change, `push` and other `StackRouter` related navigation helpers will be changed from non-bubbling & specific to the deepest `StackRouter` to be global in the same way that `navigate` is -- when you push the new route it can be handled by any `StackRouter` in the state tree.
+The reason for this is that there is now a clear use case for why this matters.
+Take for example the flow of navigating from a user profile -> comment -> user profile.
+It is conceivable that you may visit user profile for "Jane", then in a comment visit the profile for "Bob", then in a comment visit "Jane" again.
+In this situation it is expected that the second time you visit "Jane" it pushes a new profile screen on top, rather than jumping back to the first one.
+For these situations, users should use `push`.

 # Basic example

 In the "Moving between screens" section of the documentation, we have the following example: